mahaitongdae/Reachability_Constrained_RL/README.md

 # Reachability Constrained Reinforcement Learning

-This repository is the official implementation of the quadrotor experiments in *Reachability Constrained Reinforcement Learning*.
+This repository is the official implementation of the quadrotor experiments in [https://arxiv.org/abs/2205.07536](*Reachability Constrained Reinforcement Learning*).
 The code base of this implementation is the [Parallel Asynchronous Buffer-Actor-Learner (PABAL) architecture](https://github.com/idthanm/mpg), which includes implementations of most common RL algorithms with the state-of-the-art training efficiency.
 If you are interested in or want to contribute to PABAL, you can contact me or the [original creator](https://github.com/idthanm).